AGORA: Adversarial Generation Of Real-time Animatable 3D Gaussian Head Avatars: Experiments

 \subsection{Comparison with SOTA}

-Table~\ref{table:main_metrics} compares AGORA with static head generators GGHEAD~\citep{gghead}, EG3D~\citep{eg3d} and recent animatable head avatars Next3D~\citep{Next3D}, GAIA~\citep{gaia}.
+Table~\ref{table:main_metrics} compares AGORA with static head generators GGHEAD~\cite{gghead}, EG3D~\cite{eg3d} and recent animatable head avatars Next3D~\cite{Next3D}, GAIA~\cite{gaia}.
 As can be seen, our approach outperforms all other baselines in terms of image quality (FID).
 For camera and identity consistency, AGORA scores better in APD and ID compared to GAIA and Next3D.
 For the animation quality, we significantly outperform NeRF-based Next3D in both AED and AED-jaw.
 Compared to the concurrent work GAIA, our method produces more consistent mouth articulations, resulting in significantly better AED-jaw.
 While GAIA shows better expression consistency in AED metrics, qualitative comparison in Figure~\ref{fig:pti_avatars_gaia} demonstrates less artifacts in faces produced by our method.
 Finally, our method significantly outperforms previous methods in inference speed.
-We report 250fps and 9fps runtime on GPU and CPU (16 threads) respectively enabled by the lightweight deformation branch ${\cal{G}}_d$ and a simple FLAME linear blend skinning of AGORA.
+Enabled by our blendshape-based approach, we achieve inference speeds of 560 fps on a desktop GPU and 60 fps on a mobile phone.
+Notably, the proposed AGORA-M model incurs a minimal speed-accuracy trade-off.